Carjacking facts about the violent form of motor vehicle theft.

 Sometimes criminals will carjack a vehicle for use in another crime like armed robbery or for a drive-by shooting.
 These carjackers prefer to have a set of car keys and not have a visibly smashed window or damaged ignition switch that can be easily spotted by the police.

-This class of car thief is the most dangerous because they are usually heavily armed and are not concerned with your welfare.
+This class of car thieves is the most dangerous because they are usually heavily armed and are not concerned with your welfare.

 Carjacking Facts: How Often Does Car Robbery Occur?